Comparisons

 Does Cash App Investing have IRAs or custodial accounts?

-Cash App Investing's documented account types focus on individual taxable accounts and Bitcoin.
-IRAs and custodial UTMA accounts are not advertised on Cash App Investing's primary product pages as of this writing.
-For custodial spend-to-own with Trump Account routing, Slyce is the relevant option.
+Cash App Investing's documented account types focus on individual taxable accounts and Bitcoin; IRAs and custodial UTMA accounts aren't advertised on its primary product pages as of this writing.
+Slyce doesn't offer custodial accounts or IRAs yet either, so neither is the right tool for a kid account today — a dedicated custodial brokerage is the better fit for that.

 Does Cash App support crypto?